x-senpai-x/UDA/README.md

    - Set RPC URLs, private keys, contract addresses, and recipient address as needed.

 4. **Compile and Deploy Contracts**
-   - Edit `contract/foundry.toml` and deployment scripts as needed.
    - Deploy to your chosen testnets using Foundry:
      ```sh
      cd contract